-- .04 Residential Districts - (a) Parking requirements for roadside stands and rented rooms shall be provided as required in Section 07.07.03 of this Bylaw. - (b) Multiple Dwelling Units and Structures - (I) Each dwelling unit shall be provided with a minimum of two (2) vehicular parking spaces, so arranged as to permit turning vehicles around and precluding the necessity of backing onto a public way. - (II) No commercial vehicles, other than one (1) pickup truck or van per dwelling unit, shall be kept on the premises. - (III) For dwelling structures which do not front on a public way there shall be an additional access frontage of forty (40) feet in the R50 District and thirty (30) feet in the R10, R20, and R25 Districts; said access widths shall extend and be arranged so as to serve all dwelling structures and parking areas on the premises; and, shall be designed to accommodate emergency vehicles (e.g. fire, police, ambulance).
+.04 Residential Districts

+(a) Parking requirements for roadside stands, customary home occupations, and rented rooms shall be provided as required in Section 07.07.03 of this Bylaw.

+- (b) Multiple Dwelling Units and Structures - (I) Each dwelling unit shall be provided with a minimum of two (2) vehicular parking spaces, so arranged as to permit turning vehicles around and precluding the necessity of backing onto a public way. - (II)No commercial vehicles, other than one (1) pickup truck or van per dwelling unit, shall be kept on the premises.